mzattera/v4j/docs/005/index.md

 If we look at slots 3 through 5, we might think that pedestalled gallows can be indeed a combination of a gallows character followed by the pedestal, in this specific order.
 However,

   - The combination of gallows in slot 3 followed by a pedestal in slot 4 is quite common in the text.
-2'185 tokens, or 419 regular terms, that is 16% of regular terms, and written explicitly as two glyphs.
+2'185 tokens, or 419 regular word types, that is 16% of regular word types, and written explicitly as two glyphs.

   - In 332 tokens, we have a pedestal followed by a pedestalled gallows.
 This would correspond to a double pedestal is in a word (or a separable word), which contrasts with the